1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 ![Spare PTFE inliner](../assets/images/head_K2Pro_spare-PTFE-inlet_web.jpg)

+!!! warning "Check The PTFE Inliner"

+    If you start to have issues whith filament being fed or extruded incorrectly, take out the assembled hotend from the heatsink to access the PTFE inliner.
+    You can simply pull this little tube out, you shouldn't have to use much force to do so - if you can't get the tube out easily, then it's already a clear sign that there's an issue.
+    If you can't get it out *at all*, then you need to heat up the hotend to the degree that you can pull it out.
+In this case it's advisable to take apart the whole hotend (unscrew the nozzle and the heatbreak) and do a proper cleaning of all components first.

+    Once you took the tube out, inspect the lower part of the tube and see if you can spot any deformations or clogs there, also if the tube got brown it's a sign of being burnt and deformed already.
+Look closely as it might be hard to see.
+If so, replace the tube.

 ??? tip "Length Of PTFE Inliner"

     When you need to cut a new inliner and you're not sure about the correct length, the best would be to actually disassemble the hotend, so that you can install the heatbreak only.
 Push it into the heatsink as far as you can.
 Then push the replacement tube into the heatbreak from the bottom, until you can't stick it in any further.
 Then either cut along the end of the heatbreak or mark that spot and cut it perpendicular afterwards.
 Then the length should fit - at least it should fit better than the stock inliner.